 For example, as shown in Fig.~\ref{figure: scm}, the SCM can be functionally described as

 where $a=0.5, b=0.7, c=0.4$. $U_1, U_2, U_3$ are all additive noise, and they are mutually independent.

-Note that, in an SCM, the functional relationship must conform to a directed-acyclic graphical constraint.
-The graph is early originated from the concept of Bayesian network~\cite{BayesianNetwork1985pearl, belief1986pearl, simulation1987pearl, IntelligentSystem1988pearl, IdentifyDuLi1990pearl}.
-And latter, it is also called as causal graphical model to highlight the causality~\cite{graphical1993pearl, diagram1995pearl, overview2009pearl, Causality2009, APrimer2016}.
+In an SCM, the functional relationship must conform to the directed acyclic graphical constraint.
+The graph is originally based on the concept of Bayesian network~\cite{BayesianNetwork1985pearl, belief1986pearl, simulation1987pearl, IntelligentSystem1988pearl, IdentifyDuLi1990pearl}.
+And later, it is also called as causal graphical model to highlight its causal structure~\cite{graphical1993pearl, diagram1995pearl, overview2009pearl, Causality2009, APrimer2016}.
 And recently, it is also called as causal network in the field of causal discovery~\cite{CD2019glymour, CD2021bernhard, CD2022DAG, CD2022JAIR, CD2023timeseries}.
 But actually, they are the same in the framework of SCM, and they are all directed acyclic graph (DAG) that represents Markovian knowledge.
 Thus, to avoid misunderstanding, we here use the name of Bayesian network uniformly, due to the fact that causal graphical model and causal network are not always a Bayesian network in Fig.~\ref{figure: scm}.
-For example, Direct Cyclic Graph~\cite{DCG2008peter, DCG2013peter, DCG2017mooij, DCG2021mooij}, Markov network~\cite{PGM2009, MarkovNetwork2018}, and Full Time Graph~\cite{Elements2017}, they are also causal graph or causal network.
+For example, direct cyclic graphs~\cite{DCG2008peter, DCG2013peter, DCG2017mooij, DCG2021mooij}, Markov networks~\cite{PGM2009, MarkovNetwork2018}, and full time graph~\cite{Elements2017}, they are also causal graph or causal network.